Best Online Criminal Justice Degree Programs of 2025

 Benefits of Getting a Criminal Justice Degree Online

-• According to the BestColleges 2024 Online Education Trends Report, 93% of all students tell us their online degree has or will have a positive ROI.
+• According to the BestColleges 2025 Online Education Trends Report, 94% of current and prospective online college students and program graduates say they think earning an online degree has had or will have a positive return on investment.

 How to Choose the Best Criminal Justice Program for You